Which is the Number 1 Best Digital Piano? RSS

 Some other handy features are the inbuilt metronome, which you can use by pressing and holding down a series of notes.
 Whilst it’s quite self-explanatory and easy to use, it’s not the most practical, as you can’t see a specific metronome marking in beats per minute because there is no screen display.

 There are a couple of slight disadvantages.
 The first is that the output is a 1/8 inch jack output, which feels more fragile than a more commonly used 1/4 inch jack.
 It’s just something to be aware of if you are ordering it in a rush for a gig/piano lesson and don’t have the right lead.
+The best price by far is at Musicroom - only £429!
+I use Musicroom myself for sheet music and have found them to be very quick and reliable in terms of free delivery and service.

 Number 1 - Roland FP90 - rating 4.5 out of 5